funfungho/abzLinux/the_linux_command_line/16_networking.md

 - `lftp` works much like the traditional `ftp` program but has many additional convenience features including multiple-protocol support (including HTTP), automatic retry on failed downloads, background processes, tab completion of path names, and many more
 ### `wget`
 - `wget` is useful for downloading content from both web and FTP sites.
 Single files, multiple files, and even entire sites can be downloaded
-- Its any options allow `wget` to recursively download, download files in the background (allowing you to log off but continue downloading), and complete the download of a partially downloaded file
+- Its many options allow `wget` to recursively download, download files in the background (allowing you to log off but continue downloading), and complete the download of a partially downloaded file
 ## Secure communication with remote hosts
 - `rlogin` and `telnet` kind of programs suffer from the same fatal flaw that the `ftp` program does; they transmit all their communications (including login names and passwords) in cleartext
 ### `ssh`
-- SSH (Secure Shell) solves the two basic problems of secure communication with a remote host
+- SSH (Secure Shell) solves the 2 basic problems of secure communication with a remote host
     - It authenticates that the remote host is who it says it is (thus preventing so-called man-in-the-middle attacks)
     - It encrypts all of the communications between the local and remote hosts
-- SSH consists of two parts.
-An SSH server runs on the remote host, listening for incoming connections, by default, on port 22, while an SSH client is used on the local system to communicate with the remote server
+- SSH consists of two parts:
+    - an SSH server runs on the remote host, listening for incoming connections, by default, on port 22
+    - an SSH client is used on the local system to communicate with the remote server
 - Most Linux distributions ship an implementation of SSH called `OpenSSH` from the OpenBSD project.
 Some distributions include both the client and the server packages by default (for example, Red Hat), while others (such as Ubuntu) supply only the client
 - To enable a system to receive remote connections, it must have the `OpenSSH-server` package installed, configured, and running, and (if the system either is running or is behind a firewall) it must allow incoming network connections on TCP port 22
     - If you don’t have a remote system to connect to but want to try these examples, make sure the `OpenSSH-server` package is installed on your system and use `localhost` as the name of the remote host.
 That way, your machine will create network connections with itself
 - SSH client
+    - The first time the connection is attempted, a message is displayed indicating that the authenticity of the remote host cannot be established.
+This is because the client program has never seen this remote host before.
+To accept the credentials of the remote host, enter `yes` when prompted.
+Once the connection is established, the user is prompted for a password
+    - It is also possible to connect to remote systems **using a different username**

     ```bash
     ssh remote-sys